Menu

 📍 phu yen

-Bãi Môn is a pristine crescent beach at the foot of Mũi Điện - the first place in mainland Vietnam to receive the sunrise each morning.
-Sheltered by a headland, the beach is reached by a short mountain trail and feels completely removed from the coastal development nearby.
+Bãi Môn is a pristine 400m crescent beach at the foot of Mũi Điện in Phú Yên - sheltered between two headlands, with a freshwater stream running to the sea, and one of the first places on mainland Vietnam to receive the sunrise each morning.

 Bai Tu Long Bay